Sage-Bionetworks/schematic/docs/source/troubleshooting.rst

 Manifest Generate: `KeyError: entityId`
 ---------------------------------------

-If there is currently a manifest in your Schematic Dataset folder on Synapse with an incorrect Filename BUT entityId column.
+If there is currently a manifest in your "Top Level Folder" on Synapse with an incorrect Filename BUT entityId column.
 You will be able to run manifest generate to create a new manifest with the new Filenames.
 However, If this manifest on Synapse does
 NOT have the entityId column you will encounter that error.

-To fix: You will want to first check if your Schematic Dataset folder has a manifest without the entityId column.
+To fix: You will want to first check if your "Top Level Folder" has a manifest without the entityId column.
 If so, you can either submit your manifest using schematic OR (the less preferred solution) manually add the entityId column to the manifest on Synapse.

 Manifest Generate: `ValueError: cannot insert eTag, already exists`
 -------------------------------------------------------------------

-If there is currently a manifest in your Schematic Dataset folder on Synapse with the 'eTag' column and you try to generate a manifest, it will fail.
+If there is currently a manifest in your "Top Level Folder" on Synapse with the 'eTag' column and you try to generate a manifest, it will fail.

-To fix: You will want to first check if your Schematic Dataset folder has a manifest with the 'eTag' column and remove that column.
+To fix: You will want to first check if your "Top Level Folder" has a manifest with the 'eTag' column and remove that column.

 Manifest Submit: `RuntimeError: failed with SynapseHTTPError('400 Client Error: nan is not a valid Synapse ID.')`